Harshal6927/mu/README.md

 1. 📋 List all available audio devices in a beautiful table
 2. 🔍 Auto-detect VB-Cable or similar virtual devices
 3. ✓ Let you confirm or manually select the output device
-4. 💾 Save your configuration to `~/.muc/config.json`
+4. 💾 Save your configuration to your active profile

 **IMPORTANT**: Select `CABLE Input` as the output device, not `CABLE Output`.